hacksu/git-and-gh-pages/README.md

 You may not have git installed.
 Open up a terminal and type `git --version`.
 If this does not work, install git from [git scm](https://git-scm.com/downloads).
 When prompted, we suggest that you select "use Git and optional Unix tools from the Windows Command Prompt" during the installation.

-3. Configure your user information.
+##REMOVE: 3.
+Configure your user information.

 Make sure to run these two commands once you have installed git: